diego-tentor/arxelogic/3_constants/derivation_of_the_fine_estructure_constant_from ArXe_V2_corrected_en.md

 Standard Model: α is a free parameter, must be measured experimentally.

-1.3 ArXe Approach - Version 2.0
+1.3 ArXe Approach - Version 2.1 (Corrected)
 We derive α from:

 1. Source level identification: Charged particles exist in T³ (n=6)
 2. Field level identification: EM flux emerges at T⁻⁵ (n=11)
 3. Geometric normalization: 4π from 3D spherical isotropy
-4. **NEW: Ontological foundation:** π emerges from ambiguity of "middle" in ternary logic
+4. π emerges from ambiguity of "middle" in ternary logic
-5. **NEW: Virtual states:** 0.34% correction from intermediate configurations
+5. 0.864% correction refined to 0.038% via 120/121 factor from intermediate configurations
 6. Master formula application: α⁻¹ = F(d) × n(k) × C_gauge

 No free parameters.
 Each component independently justified.

-1.4 Key Updates in Version 2.0
+1.4 Key Updates in Version 2.1

-**From lepton mass hierarchy derivation (Jan 2025):**
+**From lepton mass hierarchy derivation (Dec 2025):**

 1. **Philosophical foundation:** Space is emergent, not pre-existing.
 Spirals are logical forms before becoming geometric.